-It’s All Flower Power: Use Your Favorite Plants To Repel Mosquitoes
+It’s All Flower Power: 10 Popular Plants That Repel Mosquitoes

 Here is a list of some flowers and herbs that repel mosquitoes and flying insects.